GastonGit/HangulTrainer/README.md

 - And count the current question as incorrect for the results
 - And display a blue checkmark when the player finally answers the question correctly
 - And allow the player to reset game if they cannot guess correctly

+### User story: Practice characters
+#### Story
+As a new Player,

+I want to choose which characters to practice,

+So that I do not get overwhelmed
+#### Acceptance Criterion 1
+Given that the player is not playing the game,

+When player selects a character or group of characters,

+Then disable/enable that/those characters for the game

+### User story: Predefined practice groups
+#### Story
+As a Player,

+I want predefined groups of characters,

+So that I do not have to think about which characters to practice
+- And I can easily make the game harder or easier
+#### Acceptance Criterion 1
+Given that the player is not playing the game,

+When the player selects a predefined practice group,

+Then start the game
+- And only use the characters from the selected predefined group